maneff0/Guess-my-number/README.md

 # Guess-my-number
-A JS application where you can guess a number between 1 and 20.
+A JS/HTML/CSS application where you can guess a number between 1 and 20.